 Question: My son plays a lot of sports, and I think he’s a little burned out.
 But my partner keeps pushing him to work harder and be the best.
 I think it’s causing anxiety in my son.
 How can I help my son and talk to my partner about the pressure he’s putting on him?

-Answer: Acknowledge your son’s feelings, anxiety, and be open with communication.
-It may be best to communicate with your son about his feelings and thoughts with playing sports and explore what he wants to do.
+Answer: Acknowledge your son’s feelings and anxiety, and be open with communication.
+Explore what he wants to do.

-If your son is willing to openly discuss his feelings/thoughts or anxiety with your partner, that would help your partner understand how he is doing.
-But if you’re son isn’t comfortable doing that, you can explain to your partner that you both can provide support, and a loving relationship with son, and ask that your partner let it be okay for your son to do his best (but that he doesn’t have to be perfect).
+If your son is willing to openly discuss his feelings and thoughts or anxiety with your partner, that would help your partner understand how he is doing.
+But if your son isn’t comfortable doing that, you can explain to your partner that you both can provide support and a loving relationship to your son.
+Encourage your partner to be okay with your son trying his best and accept that he doesn’t have to be perfect.

-It should be your son’s choice to continue playing sports or take a break/stop when he needs.
+It should be your son’s choice to continue playing sports or take a break or stop when he needs.
 As parents, we want our children to do their best and succeed.
 But their happiness, health and social-emotional well-being is the most important.

 In terms of anxiety and pressure, teach your son coping skills to calm himself, such as deep breathing, art/drawing, journaling, talking to others, etc.

-Danielle Kinard-Friedman is a Senior Therapist at Center for Child Counseling.
+Danielle Kinard-Friedman is a former senior therapist at Center for Child Counseling in Palm Beach County.